myusb001/liblist/createSomeTopic/TecThing/HowToJava.md

 5,so how to java?
 first, what other people do,i should know all the tools in the world.know the function of the tool,know how they work together.and what will happen with the help.what is the best toolchain,does the other people use the best toolchain.
 second,know the detail of each tool.
 third,create a project.know the other people.
+ps:Bilibili,

 6,what is the best tool.
 one,i can learn it from csdn and so on, on video.github.and the book.i just pay attention on the tool.